dereekb/dbx-components/NOTES.md

 To run the emulators execute:

-> `./serve.sh`
+> `./run-server.sh`

+This file instructs docker to start a new container, and execute `nx serve demo-api` inside of it.

 Docker will take time to build the Docker Container from our Dockerfile the first time.
 This may take a few minutes.

 The first time the container runs, the firebase emulator function will download and cache files (mapped to .firebase via the `docker-compose.yml` file).

+Behind the scenes, `nx serve demo-api` runs two commands in parallel:
+- Watching the demo-api folder for buildings.
+- Running emulators.
+The functions emulator watches and pulls from the `dist/packages/demo-api` folder.

-Any changes made to the `demo-api` package will trigger VS Code to build the project and update our dist, causing the functions emulator to update.
+Any changes made to the `demo-api` package will trigger.
+VS Code to build the project and update our dist, causing the functions emulator to update.
 This lets us develop in real time with an active emulated database.

 ### Testing